Romans 6

 23 For the wages of sin is death; but the act of favour of God, eternal life in Christ Jesus our Lord.

 v.23 The Final Outcome of Service to Each Master.
 The wages of sin (not sins) is death; e.g. a young baby dies, not because it has sinned, but because it has a sin-nature, and the effects of its working in his body.
 This verse is not an appeal to sinners, but to those who have been set free.
 When we think of the glorious results of the gift of God, it produces thanksgiving.
 Rom.
 4, 5, 6, 7, and 8 all end with the same four words.
-“Eternal life in Christ Jesus” is the present enjoyment of eternal life, similar to how John presents it.
+“Eternal life in Christ Jesus” is eternal life viewed in its full and future aspect, however it would not exclude the present enjoyment of eternal life, as John presents it.